echocobalt/dotfiles/README.md

 - .zshrc (for ZSHELL)

 ## OTHER STUFF:
-- .spotify.sh (sometimes Spotify doesn't open up... so this clears the cache... flatpak nightmare)
+- .fixSpotify.sh (sometimes Spotify doesn't open up... so this clears the cache... flatpak nightmare)

 **EOL**